Resonite-Community-Projects/community_events.resonite/docs/docs/Usage/Configurations/guide.md

 - Metadata can be on any line but the complete line is treated as metadata information
 - Invalid metadata lines are ignored
 - Metadata processing is case-sensitive for keys (`+language:` not `+Language:`)

-### Formatting Requirement

-Before submitting your event, make sure to remove any new lines and certain special characters (`` ` ``) from your submission.
-This helps prevent formatting issues and ensures our event calendar functions smoothly when displaying your events.